ndescussebrown/devopsproject/README.md

 ### Record ID
 Currently there are no restriction made on the format of the recordID each time a new record is entered by a user, which will lead to issues, if no chaos.
 Ideally the recordID should be a primary key that would self-increment each time a new record is created.

+### App versions
+In the future, for the istio part, I will consider making further modifications to the second version of my app to make it more interesting.
+This time round I wanted to focus on the istio component so decided to keep it the differences minimal whilst obvious to the viewer.

+### Docker Desktop memory
+Due to the memory issue encountered when trying to launch kiali dashboard, I had to up the memory on Docker Desktop from the 4Gb it was running on to 5Gb.
+I could not do much more than than as my borrowed Mac machine was only 8Gb.

+### Environment
+Given the number of issues encountered with my Windows machine and having to constantly try different fixes as documented above, there is little consistency in versions used throughout the project, which makes it messy, although I tried to document the modifications made as best as possible.
+In future I will perform everything on a Mac to try and minimise the potential occurrences of issues.